S3 method for class 'rma'

 center

-logical to indicate whether the plot should be centered horizontally at the model estimate (the default is FALSE).
+logical to specify whether the plot should be centered horizontally at the model estimate (the default is FALSE).

 xlim